 This is the home page for Author Robert G. Williscroft's books.
 You can click on the below links to get details on any book that interests you.

-The Daedalus Files is in production.
+The Daedalus Files is published.
 The book contains the four Daedalus novellas: Daedalus, Daedalus LEO, Daedalus Squad, and Daedalus Combat.
 The four stories are about the development and deployment of a hard-shell wingsuit called the Gryphon.
 The wingsuit is first tested from 80,000 meters, then from Low Earth Orbit by one individual, then by six together, and then it is deployed in a combat venue.
-It will be released in October 2019.

 Using a new Gryphon hard-shell wingsuit, Tiger Baily, irreverent member of the Navy SEALS Winged Insertion Command, makes a harrowing first experimental base jump from the edge of Space, the Fred Noonan Skyport 80,000 meters above Jarvis Island in the Equatorial Pacific.
 Tiger’s target, which he must reach to survive, is Kiritimati Island, a tiny isolated atoll 379 km northeast of Jarvis over ever-threatening and oh-so-deep ocean waters.